The Lobster

 The knocking abated, and then the room was quiet.

-Langostius looked into Steven’s eyes, and Steven returned his gaze, hoping beyond reason that he could convey what he felt—the extent of his remorse and the lengths to which he would travel, this time, to make things right—with only one look.
-But then his vision blurred, and his eyes rolled into his head, and he was insensate.
+Langostius looked into Steven’s eyes, and Steven returned his gaze, hoping beyond hope that he could convey what he felt—the extent of his remorse; the lengths to which he would travel, this time, to make things right—with only one look.
+But instead his vision blurred, and his eyes rolled into his head, and he was insensate.

 Amir Tipton is a writer based in New York.
 He writes short stories and novels, and his work typically incorporates queer & absurd themes.
 His first novel, Aftermath, is available on Amazon, while his second novel, Something Tells Me, is set to be released in early 2024.
 This is Tipton’s second publication in Spotlong.